purrbot-site/PurrBot/README.md

 > Explore hundreds of Discord bots in our bot list for your next big server using our large selection of popular bots.

 ![widgetBotlist]

+### [Discord.boats][discordBoats]
+> Discord Boats is a growing directory of Discord bots to enhance your server - Find the perfect bot for your needs and add it to your server easily, quickly and for free.
+>
+>![widgetDiscordBoats]

 ### [Discord.bots.gg][discordBots]
 > The original Discord bot list, find the right bot for your server today.